POST-GRADUATE FELLOWSHIP

 Post Graduate Fellowship for 2024-2025

 The counseling fellowship is designed to provide a comprehensive training experience and supervision that facilitates the development of an independent professional.
 A primary goal of the program is to assist fellows in strengthening their diagnostic and clinical skills and integrating these skills into their professional identity.
 As such, the postdoctoral year marks a significant developmental transition toward more autonomous practice.
 Fellows are also encouraged to develop other professional interests as time allows and may have opportunities to assist with outreach opportunities, trauma response, and research.
-Fellows participate in a year-long, approximately 10 hours/week minor rotation through one of TCS’s specialized units: Sexual Assault Counseling and Education (SACE), Campus Alcohol and Substance Awareness (CASA), Dialetical Behavior Therapy (DBT), and Groups concentration.
+Fellows participate in a year-long, approximately 10 hours/week minor rotation through one of TCS’s specialized units: Sexual Assault Counseling and Education (SACE), Dialetical Behavior Therapy (DBT), and Groups concentration.

 The Sexual Assault Counseling and Education (SACE) staff offer counseling to survivors of all types of sexual violence and abuse (rape, childhood sexual abuse, sexual harassment, battering and interpersonal violence).
 The SACE program coordinates services to survivors in the areas of crisis intervention, systems advocacy and health care within the Temple University community.